ricardoacz/frontend-repo/recipe-page-main/README.md

 ### What I learned

-I review how to float elements, which is I did to create the list at the end.
-Playaround with classes and containers to organize it.
+I reviewed how to float elements to create the list at the end for the nutrition values.
+I played around with html classes and containers to organize the content on the page when applying css to it.

 ```html
 <div class="nutrition-item">